PrEP (pre-exposure prophylaxis)

 Taking PrEP safely

-If you’re thinking about getting PrEP from outside the NHS, it’s important that you talk to an adviser from a sexual health clinic.
-They will support you to use the treatment safely and provide necessary tests.
+If you’re getting PrEP from outside the NHS, it’s important that you talk to an adviser from a sexual health clinic before you start taking the pills.
+They will support you to use the treatment safely and provide necessary tests, like HIV and kidney function tests.

-In most big PrEP studies, no one became infected if they took PrEP as recommended.
-But if you don’t take it correctly, it may not work.
+In most large studies no one has become infected if they took PrEP as recommended.
+However, if you don’t follow the correct dosing regimen it may not work.

 The drugs used in PrEP are the same drugs that are prescribed to thousands of people living with HIV every year.
 They’re very safe and serious side effects are very rare.